-Last week’s post was about the more popular of the bilingual family language strategies: one parent/person, one language or simply OPOL as it is generally know.
-This week it is the turn of the approach called minority language at home, with the slightly more complicated acronym of mL@H.
+The first post in the series about bilingual family language strategies was about one parent/person, one language or simply OPOL as it is generally known.
+Now it’s the turn of the approach called minority language at home, with the slightly more complicated acronym of mL@H.

 The mL@H system has its obvious advantages, in so far that it is clear who speaks what language to whom in the family and that there is no need for translations within the home, but you will also come across words of warning if you search for advice on mL@H.

 Some have claimed that it requires “strong nerves by the parents, since the child may not catch up with his monolingual peers in the majority language until around 5 years of age”.
 Yes, it may feel a bit worrying to send your little one out into the world with no or only limited knowledge of the language they will be surrounded by all day (I know I did, though my 6-year-old daughter did not seem to mind).
 Experience has however shown that children are very adaptable and quickly pick up a language once submersed in it.
 A “risk for complete linguistic isolation”, even a small risk, is a bit far-fetched in my mind – children do not need a common language to find ways of playing together and coming up with alternative ways of communicating!

 Another caveat, equally unlikely in my opinion, is that if parents “decide to speak the minority language at home, but not in public, child might feel that this language is not being good enough to be spoken in public.
 This may affect the child’s identification with the minority language.”
 Generally mL@H families always speak the minority language, independent of where they are – it is unusual to switch language at the door step (although there are families who do this).
 I strongly believe that parents should not only pass on their language, but also their pride in their language and culture and by doing this, the child will not regard the home language being second rate.